-- Reduce the number of unsanitary and poorly maintained housing units
+- Reducing the number of unsanitary and poorly maintained dwellings

 Learn more about the city’s role in sanitation: Sanitation, maintenance and safety of dwellings.